 Audiences are constantly bombarded with advertisements every day.
-But, what if you could reach your audience with a message that connects at a higher rate than traditional digital advertising?
-Consumers trust their peers’ recommendations more than online ads, so if you are looking for an effective way to connect with your audience and get them to buy your products, you should definitely try influencer marketing.
+But what if you could reach your audience with a message that connects faster than traditional digital advertising?
+Consumers trust their peers’ recommendations more than online ads, so if you are looking for an effective way to connect with your audience and get them to buy your products, you should try influencer marketing.

 What is influencer marketing, and why do you need it?

 Influencer marketing is a form of marketing that uses product and brand endorsements from influencers.
-Influencers are individuals with a dedicated following on social media, and they are viewed as experts in their niche.
-Influencers have the power to affect others’ purchase decisions because of their authority and the relationship they have with their followers.
+Influencers are individuals with a dedicated social media following and are viewed as experts in their niche.
+Influencers have the power to affect others’ purchase decisions because of their authority and relationship with their followers.

 Influencer marketing works because consumers are more likely to engage with marketing content that comes from an individual they’ve chosen to connect with.
 Social media users choose to follow an influencer because they like what the influencer has to say.
 So, when the influencer shares something about a product or brand, the followers are primed to listen.